soxft/Urlshorter-Workers/README.md

 # Urlshorter-Workers

-> A simple urlshorter based on cloudflare worerks
+> A simple urlshorter based on cloudflare workers

 # Useage